 Over 300 bags of litter collected since Christmas

-James started cleaning the river after being put on furlough from his full time job, as a result of the COVID-19 pandemic.
-Using his canoe he can safely collect litter and debris and since December has collected a massive 300 bags of waste including single use plastics, cans and even shopping trolleys, bikes and furniture.
+James started cleaning the river after being put on furlough from his full-time job, as a result of the COVID-19 pandemic.
+Using his canoe he can safely collect litter and debris and since December has collected a massive 300 bags of waste including single-use plastics, cans and even shopping trolleys, bikes and furniture.

-He is currently maintaining the river from Fildes Street and up through Wybers Wood area.
-By keeping the waterways tidy, not only does it make the river that runs through the centre of our town an attractive place, it also has a positive impact on wildlife and the ecosystem.
+He is currently maintaining the river from Fildes Street and up through the Wybers Wood area.
+By keeping the waterways tidy, not only does it make the river that runs through the centre of our town an attractive place, but it also has a positive impact on wildlife and the ecosystem.

 James reached out for support so he can continue his fantastic work